Do you accept insurance?

 Why are your fees lower than some other counselors?

 It is common for Professional Counselor Associates to charge lower rates than their fully licensed counterparts.
 It is also common for some clinicians in private practice to charge reduced rates when taking private pay (not billing insurance).
 Administrative expenses are reduced when not billing insurance.
 Many licensed counselors charge a higher rate and bill insurance, but only a portion of their fee is paid by insurance companies.
 Lastly, making my services affordable to as many people as possible is a fundamental value that drives my business practice.

 What is your cancellation policy?

-If you need to cancel a session, please do so at least 24 hours in advance.
+If you need to cancel a session, please do so at least 24 hours in advance, when possible.
 Sessions cancelled with less than 24-hour notice may be charged up to the full session rate, depending on the nature of the circumstances.
 You can phone me, text me, or email me about cancellation and rescheduling.
 Any notice is better than no notice, and no-shows more often result in an assessed fee than do late cancellations.

 What will counseling be like with you?

 My counseling techniques and interventions vary, based on the best fit for your needs.
 I keep a primary focus on the quality of the relationship between counselor and client.
 Not only does this align with my beliefs about people and the healing power of relationship, studies show it is this factor over any other theory or technique that predicts "success" in counseling.
 Generally speaking, I use a holistic approach that aims to balance and/or strengthen the connection between the head (thinking and beliefs/values), the heart (feeling), the gut (the body), and, if the client so chooses, the soul (spirituality).
-I lean on the influence of our thoughts and our ability to choose, the need for connection and meaning in our lives, the power of hope, and a focus on strengths.
+I emphasize the influence of our thoughts and our ability to choose, the need for connection and meaning in our lives, the power of hope, and a focus on strengths.
 I hold all of this with the recognition that outside factors beyond our control affect our circumstances.